k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 **The plugins are:**

 * [Empty Datasets Discard](04_source_data_metrics.md#empty-datasets-discard) — excludes empty tables based on the data snapshot results.
 This plugin is available starting from Fabric V8.3.1.
 * [Data Quality Metrics](04_source_data_metrics.md#data-quality-metrics) — calculates various data quality metrics as described below.
-These metrics can then be used for masking and synthetic data generation.
+These metrics can then be applied for data masking and synthetic data generation.
-* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) — identifies fields with a limited number of distinct values (in a data sample) and saves them into an MTable.
-These metrics can then be used for masking and synthetic data generation.
+* [Option Set Analyzer](04_source_data_metrics.md#option-set-analyzer) — identifies fields that contain a limited number of distinct values (within a data sample) and saves them in an MTable.
+These metrics can then be applied for data masking and synthetic data generation.
 This plugin is available starting from Fabric V8.3.

-All of these plugins are inactive by default and must be activated via Discovery Pipeline if needed.
+All of the above plugins are inactive by default and must be activated through the Discovery Pipeline if needed.

 ## Empty Datasets Discard